 Ideal Machine for Milling & Drilling Plastics

 Within the range of services a typical subcontractor provides, production of plastic parts is frequently offered but normally accounts for only a small fraction of throughput compared with metallic components.
-Few companies like Dalau in Clacton-on-Sea, the largest specialist supplier and machinists of plastics in the UK, mill and turn such materials exclusively.
+Few companies mill and turn such materials exclusively, like Dalau in Clacton-on-Sea, the largest specialist supplier and machinists of plastics in the UK.
 It places exacting requirements on the purchase of machine tools.